Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Introduction

-Our contributions are summarized as follows. \begin{itemize} \item We propose \emph{DeepLight}, a deep learning neural network architecture for lightning prediction that enhances the correlational understanding from multi-source real data and removes dependency on NWP systems for simulated data. \item We identify that the extent of the neighborhood for spatial correlation is dynamic and design multi-branch convolution techniques that capture context from different spatial extents. \item We introduce a novel neighbourhood-aware \emph{Hazy Loss} function that enables the model to learn lightning patterns amidst high spatio-temporal uncertainty. \item We demonstrate \emph{DeepLight}’s superiority over existing solutions for lightning prediction through extensive experiments, achieving up to a 30\% improvement in Equitable Threat Score (ETS) for 1-hour forecasts, 18--22\% for 3-hour predictions, and 8--13\% for 6-hour forecasts. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose DeepLight, a deep learning architecture for lightning prediction that leverages real multi-source data and removes dependency on NWP systems. \item We identify the dynamic nature of spatial correlation extents and design multi-branch convolution techniques to capture context from varying spatial ranges. \item We introduce Hazy Loss, a neighborhood-aware loss function that improves learning under high spatiotemporal uncertainty that is inherent in lightning events. \item We demonstrate through extensive experiments that DeepLight substantially outperforms existing models under multiple forecast horizons. \end{itemize}